Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical and quantum chaos

 For quantum chaotic Hamiltonians that are time-reversal invariant, the level spacing distribution agrees with the GOE predictions from RMT, thus following the Wigner-Dyson surmise~\cite{Hillery1984},

 In 1977, M. V. Berry and M. Tabor found that the energy levels of most regular quantum systems are not correlated and follow a Poisson distribution,

-which indicate that the levels are distributed at random.
+which indicates that the levels are distributed at random.
 However, for regular systems with nearly equidistant levels, in what became known as ``picket-fence'' spectrum, the distribution can exhibit a peak away from zero~\cite{Berry1977}.

 The standard way to unfold an energy spectrum considers the computation of the cumulative spectral function,

 where $\rho(E) = \sum_{k}\delta(E-E_{k})$ is the density of states introduced in Eq.~\eqref{eqn:level_density} and $\Theta$ is the Heaviside step function.
 Similarly to the density of states, $\rho(E) = \nu(E) + \nu_{\text{f}}(E)$, the cumulative spectral function, $\eta(E) = \xi(E)+\xi_{\text{f}}(E)$, can be separated in a smooth term $\xi(E)=\int_{-\infty}^{E}dE'\nu(E')$ and a fluctuating term $\xi_{\text{f}}(E)=\int_{-\infty}^{E}dE'\nu_{\text{f}}(E')$.
 The unfolding procedure consists of mapping the set of energy levels $E_{k}$ to the new set $\xi_{k}$ scaled by the smooth term $\xi_{k}=\xi(E_{k})$ with $k=1,\ldots,d$.
 This procedure ensures that the level spacing distribution detects only the local fluctuations.
 The unfolding procedure for the Dicke model can be done using the semiclassical approximation to the smooth term of the density of states $\nu(E)$ given in Eq.~\eqref{eqn:semiclassical_density_states}, after ordering the $N_{\text{c}}$ converged energy levels of the model.